Freshwater Sharks in Home Tanks: Meet 15+ Bold and Beautiful Species

 9. Apollo Shark

-- Scientific name: Luciosoma spilopleura
+- Scientific Name: Luciosoma spilopleura

-- Care level: Easy
+- Care Level: Easy to Intermediate

 - Temperament: Peaceful